smarteist/Frontent-Starter-Boilerplate/README.md

 [Node.js](http://nodejs.org/) and npm is required dependency to work with *this starter*.
 <br><br>
-You can optionally use [Yarn](https://yarnpkg.com/en/) package manager.
+You can optionally use [Yarn](https://yarnpkg.com/en/) package manager as well.

 #### Installation